 Artist Interview: Line Bøhmer Løkken (Photographer/Multipress)

-I was born in a small mountain village in Norway in 1970.
-Photography has always been a part of my life since then for as long as I can remember.
-My father even had a darkroom in the basement, and I probably sold my first photos to a newspaper when I was 12 or 13.
+I was born in 1970 in a small mountain village in Norway.
+Photography has been a part of my life for as long as I can remember.
+My father even had a darkroom in the basement and I think I sold my first photos to a newspaper when I was about 12 or 13 years old.
 I went to university in Gothenburg, Sweden, where I studied photography for five years.
-After college, I lived in New York for a few years before settling in Oslo.
-For most of my career, I have been fortunate enough to be able to create my own work while working as an art teacher, curator, and in galleries.
+After graduating, I lived in New York for a few years before settling in Oslo.
+For most of my career I have been fortunate to work in art as a teacher, curator and in galleries whilst continuing to create my own work.

-I mainly create works using photography, and the theme is how we think through the architecture, people, and things that characterize a place.
-I am interested in how to engage and experience different places in the broadest sense.
-I strive not only to achieve a visual experience through photography, but also to express the presence of the body through photography.
+I mainly work with photography, and my themes are how we relate to and, in a broader sense, experience different places through the architecture, people, and things that characterize them.
+I strive not only to achieve a visual experience through photography, but also to express a sense of physical presence through photography.

-– Multipress was founded in 2000 and is now in its 18th year of operation.
-I think it's rare to find an independent publisher that has been active for such a long time.
-How did Multipress get started in the first place?
-Also, what was the Oslo artbook scene like in 2000?
+– Multipresswas founded in 2000, and is now in its 18th year of operation.
+It is rare for an independent publisher to continue operating for such a long time, but how did Multipress get started in the first place?
+Also, what was the art book scene like in Oslo in 2000?

-At the time, there was almost no artbook scene at all, and there were probably only a few artbooks in the whole country.
-At that time, the idea of a collection of works as art itself was not yet popular, but it has gradually spread since then.
-Around that time, we started debating what the difference between a catalog and an artist's book was.
-It usually takes about two to three years for an author to publish a book, from ideation to funding and completion.
-And those discussions led to the publication of "Manual", a collaborative project between myself and an artist one year older than me, Thane Ormot.
-We wanted to make the book as a starting point for the exhibition, not as a container to store the results of the exhibition.
-It is still the theme of my work today, and even if the subject matter of my work changes drastically, that point will not change. yeah i really think so
+At that time, there was almost no art book scene, and probably very few art books in the whole country.
+The idea of a collection of works as an artwork in itself was not yet widespread at that time, but it has gradually spread since then.
+Around that time, we started to discuss what the difference is between a catalog and an artist book.
+Usually, it takes about two to three years for an artist to publish a book, from idea to financing to completion.
+And those discussions led to the publication of Manual, a collaborative project between me and Thanh Au-Motte, an artist one year older than me.
+We wanted to create a book as a starting point for an exhibition, not as a kind of container to store the results of the exhibition.
+That is still the theme of my work today, and it remains the same even if the subject matter of the work has changed a lot.
+Yes, I really think so.

 Fotografi som offentlig kunst by Anne-Grethe Thoresen and Marte Aas (2002) ©︎Multipress

 I spent my late teens and early twenties with Marta.
-She was 21 when I was 18 and she was my first proper photography teacher.
-We lived in the same house after being accepted to university in Sweden at the same time.
-And now we've shared the same studio for eight years.
-I hope this gives you a good idea of how well we know each other.
-Publishing as Multipress gave me the freedom to choose everything that a normal corporate publisher couldn't.
-At that time, I think it was probably even more important than now that I could do what I wanted.
+I was 18 and she was 21 and she was my first proper photography teacher.
+We were accepted into universities in Sweden at the same time and lived together in the same house.
+We've now been sharing the same studio for 8 years, which should give you an idea of how well we know each other.
+Publishing with Multipress gave me the freedom to make all my own choices that a regular corporate publisher doesn't give you.
+I think being able to do what I wanted was probably even more important to me then than it is now.

-– And in 2013 you actually joined Multipress, how did you come to join?
+– And then in 2013 you actually joined Multipress.
+How did you end up joining?

-Yes.
-It is very difficult to judge before and after joining I am so deeply involved in all projects that I am somewhat blind, but of course I had some visions when I joined.
-I wanted more opportunities to collaborate with artists, and I wanted to have a wider but more specialized selection of artists.
-It's also hard to put into words how it's influenced my own style, but each experience at Multipress always generated feedback, and the book and bookmaking in general.
-By learning in Perhaps the biggest change is who I work with and my focus on the medium of photography.
-The position between a photo book and an art book is exactly right, and our goal is to go beyond style preferences and fashion, without claiming that we stand outside the so-called tastes and preferences of each field.
-All books have a solid concept and logic In the early days, I was trying to expand the format of the book itself and explore the themes of what is possible with the medium of the book.
-I think
+Yes, I am the one who runs the company now.
+It is very difficult to judge whether it was before or after I joined.
+I am so involved in all the projects that I am in a way blind to it, but of course I had some vision when I joined.
+I wanted to collaborate with more artists and have a broader but more specific selection of artists.
+As for how this has influenced my style, it is again difficult to put into words, but each experience at Multipress has always generated feedback, and I have learned about books and bookmaking in general, and I have become more aware of the process than before.
+Perhaps the biggest change has been who I work with and the focus on the medium of photography.
+The positioning between photobooks and artbooks is exactly right, and our goal is that all of our books have a concept and logic beyond style preferences and fashion, without claiming to be outside of so-called disciplinary tastes.
+In the beginning, we were exploring themes such as expanding the book format itself and what the book medium can do, but now we see books as more of a place for the work to develop further.

 Tøyen sentrum by Line Bøhmer Løkken (2014) ©︎IACK

-– What kind of flow do you go through when producing a collection of works?
-For example, how do you select artists, and how do you put their works into a book?
+– What is the production process for a collection of works?
+For example, how do you select the artists and how do you incorporate their works into the book?

-Multipress is kind of like a "self-publisher," and what we offer writers is, well, an umbrella.
-We mostly only work with acquaintances and close friends And all the books except Angle are self-funded by the authors.
-Instead, we discuss and advise together throughout the entire process, from concept to layout to design.
+Multipress is in a sense a "self-publisher" and what we offer to our writers is, well, an umbrella.
+We work almost exclusively with acquaintances and close friends.
+And for all books, except Angle, the writers pay for them themselves.
+Instead, we discuss and advise together at every stage, from concept to layout and design.
 Of course, the writer is ultimately free to accept it or not.
-It is very important to us that the author retains autonomy over the final product.
-Due to our lack of capacity, many writers cannot be accepted no matter how good the offer is.
-But Angle is an exception, we invite writers and curate.
-The selection of artists is based on an ongoing dialogue between Verena and myself.
-However, as a new challenge, I asked Hester Keisel to select two artists.
-This is a new initiative and I hope it will be fruitful Hester was trained as an artist but now works as a curator and writer.
-I think that artists who have experience collaborating with other artists have a different way of perceiving things and making different choices than those who have never been involved in a production other than themselves.
+It is very important for us that the writers have autonomy over the final product.
+Due to our lack of capacity, we cannot accept many writers, no matter how good the offers are.
+But Angle is an exception, where we invite the writers and curate it.
+The selection of the writers is based on a continuous dialogue between Verena and me.
+But as a new challenge, we have next asked Hester Kayser to select two writers.
+This is a new initiative and we hope it will be a fruitful one.
+Hester was trained as an artist, but now works as a curator and writer.
+I think that artists who have experience collaborating with other artists will probably see things and make choices differently than those who have never worked with anyone other than themselves.

-The format of the book, or the book as an 'exhibition space', is very important in my artistic activities.
-I have never thought of a book as a catalog or just a reference, I see it as a work of art in itself.
-I keep debating those choices with myself all the time as I try to match the design with the concept of the project.
-And I want to visualize the image itself more than the layout, so I spend more time on the rhythm (sequence) of the book.
-Thinking of the work in a book format is definitely essential in my own production.
-Sometimes I feel a certain freedom in being responsible for all the limitations and choices that come with making a book.
-For me, at least at the moment, I find the democratic aspect of the work, which is more accessible to those who are interested in the work and can be purchased, more interesting than the uniqueness of the special edition.
-There is no doubt that there is a love-like relationship between photography and books, and I think the two are the perfect combination.
+The book format, or the book as a "place of exhibition", is very important in my work as an artist.
+I have never thought of a book as a catalogue or something to be simply referenced, but as a work in itself.
+I always discuss these choices with myself, because I try to make the design match the concept of the project.
+And I spend more time on the rhythm (sequence) of the book, because I want the image itself to be visualized before the layout.
+In my own practice, it is definitely essential to think of my work in the format of a book.
+There is also a certain freedom in the restrictions that come with making a book and being responsible for all the choices myself.
+For me, at least at the moment, I find the democratic aspect of being more accessible and purchasable for those who are interested in the work more interesting than the uniqueness of a special edition or something like that.
+There is no doubt that there is a close, loving relationship between photography and books, and I think the two are a great combination.

 Feature: Multipress at IACK (2018) ©︎IACK

-– Formerly Norwegian publisher I read an article saying that it is a kind of heavenly place for What is the current state of the Norwegian publishing and art book scene?
+– I once read an article that said Norway is a kind of paradise for publishers.
+What is the current state of publishing and the art book scene in Norway?

-Norway has a very good funding system for the arts For example, works of art are subject to a 5% tax on top of the normal tax amount.
-And the money will be sent directly to the foundation that will issue subsidies when creating new works When the topic of grants comes up, it is often pointed out that all agreements and rights for artists are always under right-wing pressure, and that we must always fight back.
-The number of writers has grown considerably, but the funding to fully support the field has not grown.
-So it's getting harder and harder to get grants every year, and we are absolutely required to be more professional.
-And this means that certain forms of work are more likely to fit into that system, giving rise to the paradoxical phenomenon of artists producing works that are easier to obtain grants.
+Norway has a very good funding system for the arts.
+For example, artworks are taxed 5% on top of the normal tax.
+And that money goes directly to foundations that give grants for new works.
+Whenever we talk about funding, it is often pointed out that all the agreements and rights for artists are always under pressure from the right, and we always have to fight against that.
+The number of artists is growing a lot, but the funding to fully support the field is not growing.
+So it's getting harder to get funding every year, and we absolutely have to be more professional.
+And this means that certain forms of work are more likely to fit into the system, which paradoxically leads to artists making work that is easier to get funding for.

-Also, the number of art books produced every year is increasing, and everyone wants to make a book, especially in the field of photography.
-So, here again, only the number of applicants for the grant is increasing.
-But with good work and perseverance you can always make it happen And although the number of photobooks published in Europe is increasing, I get the impression that the number of people who actually buy photobooks is not necessarily increasing.
-Recently, I feel a strong need to ask myself whether it is really necessary to use the book format in my work.
-I think the question of why we make books is more important than ever.
+Also, the number of art books produced every year is increasing, especially in the field of photography, everyone wants to make a book.
+So here again, the number of grant applicants is only increasing.
+But if you have good work and perseverance, you can always make it happen.
+And in Europe, the number of photo books published is increasing, but the number of people who actually buy them is not necessarily increasing.
+What I feel recently is that I strongly feel the need to ask myself whether it is really necessary to use the book format in my work.
+I think the question of why to make a book is becoming more important than ever.

 – What are your future plans for Multipress?

-Multipress has one project that needs to be funded a little more, but four Angles will definitely be published around the fall.
-Personally, I'm currently working on a newspaper-themed piece that I'll be distributing free of charge at the exhibition in September.
+Multipress has one project that needs some more funding, but four Angle books will definitely be published in the fall.
+Personally, I am currently working on a newspaper-themed piece that I plan to give away for free at an exhibition in September.

 (Interviewed on 6 June, 2018)